- Recommended

 Discover the best of Mykonos — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Mykonos trip today.

-Spicy, tangy soft cheese from the Cyclades, traditionally spread on bread or served with rusks.
-It is one of Mykonos' signature products.
+A spicy, peppery soft cheese from the Cyclades, traditionally made on Mykonos and often spread on bread or served with tomatoes.

-Well-known Mykonos Town restaurant serving refined Greek cuisine with creative plating in an elegant but approachable setting.
+A well-known Mykonos Town restaurant serving refined Greek and Mediterranean dishes in a stylish but relaxed setting.

 Official public transport app